 You are welcome to contribute on this project as a User or as a Developer hacking on the base source code available in our GitHub repositories.

-- datalayer/datalayer repository contains the source code to run the REST server endpoints.
+- The datalayer GitHub account hosts the datalayer repository.
+This repository contains the source code and definitions to run the REST server endpoints.
 The main branch is

-- datalayer-contrib account hosts external project that Datalayer uses and may contribute to.
+- The datalayer-contrib Github account hosts clone and/or forks of external projects that Datalayer uses and may contribute to.

-If you have to start from scratch, just follow our quick start install guide.
+If you have to start from scratch, just follow our quick start installation guide.

 We are looking forward to your feedbacks on the current version and inputs on our release plan to fit your needs, especially in terms of applications, storage systems and cloud support you want to use.

 Documentation is important to share knowledge and make life easy.
 Read the guidelines to write better documentation.

 We don't have a fixed structure as it really depends on the goal (content) of the repository and also on the people that are contributing to it.

 Just rememember that your are not alone to use that repository, and that other will come after you to support and further work on it.
 As such, please be open and take into account the other expectations and ideas to let the structure evolve.